Express Terms (Full Text) - 6 NYCRR Part 570

 (1) All LNG facilities, except for pre-existing facilities and those that are subject only to the requirements of NFPA 52 regarding the storage and handling of LNG, must comply with all applicable provisions of the August 29, 2012 (2013 edition) of NFPA 59A, "Standard for the Production, Storage, and Handling of Liquefied Natural Gas."
-In addition, LNG facilities that store and dispense LNG or L/CNG for use by vehicles must comply with all applicable provisions of the December 17, 2012 (2013 edition) of NFPA 52, "Vehicular Gaseous Fuel Systems Code."
+LNG facilities that store and dispense LNG or L/CNG for use by vehicles must comply with all applicable provisions of the December 17, 2012 (2013 edition) of NFPA 52, "Vehicular Gaseous Fuel Systems Code."

 (2) Transfers of LNG to trucks or rail cars must also comply with the applicable provisions of the October 1, 2013 edition of the United States Department of Transportation's Pipeline Safety Regulations, 49 CFR Part 193, Subchapter D. The installation, operation, and maintenance of facilities that transfer LNG to and from marine vessels shall be designed, built and operated in accordance with 49 CFR Part 193, Subchapter D and/or the July 1, 2013 edition of the United States Coast Guard's Navigation and Navigable Waters Regulations, 33 CFR Part 127, as applicable.

 (3) The Department will determine if the information provided in the facility permit application required by subdivision (b) of this section indicates the need for additional training, personnel, or equipment to enable local fire departments to respond effectively to any release or fire involving LNG at the facility.
 If the Department concludes that additional training, personnel, or equipment is needed, it shall be provided by the applicant before beginning operation of the facility.